bingomanatee/inspector-2/README.md

 ## Default error messages

 simple (single function) tests return generic error messages on failure: 'bad value <2>'.
-Complex (eachWithIterator, and) trials return all the errors returned as an array.
+Complex (eachWithIterator, or) trials return all the errors returned as an array.